VA Construction Loans for Veterans — Available in All 50 States

 Seamless VA-Construction Financing

-A VA One-Time Close construction loan allows you to finance your land and the construction of your home with a single closing.
+A VA One-Time Close construction-to-permanent loan allows you to finance your land and the construction of your home with a single closing.
 The loan automatically transitions into your long-term VA mortgage once construction is complete.
 There is no second closing and no need to refinance.

 Refinance construction loan into va mortgage